Friedrich (novel): Plot

 The Narrator and Friedrich attend a Hitler Youth camp.
-The leader explains why the Jews are Germany's enemy.
-While every other youth can repeat this mantra with no problem, Friedrich finds it hard to repeat.
+The leader explains why the Jews are Germany's enemy, while letting the youths chant "The Jews are our affliction" While every other youth can repeat this mantra with no problem, Friedrich finds it hard to repeat as he himself is a Jew and did not know the racism against the Jews then.
 This is the first time Friedrich discovers Hitler's hatred for Jews.
 He is devastated.
 He runs out, and Hans is left watching.